Is a Service Dog for Autism Right For You?

 Minimum criteria to apply for an autism service dog:

-- Your child is excited and seeks out dog interactions.
+- Your child is excited and seeks out dog interactions

-- Designate one adult Primary Handler for the service dog team, called
+- Designate one adult Primary Handler for the service dog team, called the Third-Party Handler

-- Be prepared to share detailed information that pertains to eligibility including personal history, medical and mental healthcare history, and references.
+- Be prepared to share detailed information that pertains to eligibility including personal history, medical and mental healthcare history, and references

-- Ability to provide a safe, loving, healthy and stable home for a service dog.
+- Ability to provide a safe, loving, healthy and stable home for a service dog

-- Ability to provide for the dog’s physical, psychological and financial needs.
+- Ability to provide for the dog’s physical, psychological and financial needs

 Complete a Prequalifying Questionnaire »IMPORTANT NOTICE: The demand for a service dog far outweighs our available service dogs in training and we do not guarantee that every applicant will receive a dog.
 We screen and interview applicants whose needs match the strengths and skills of our dogs.